 Are you bored?
 Do you like playing games?
 Does the prospect of playing games sound like a cure for your boredom?
-Lucky for you, Google has your back.
+Luckily for you, Google has your back.
 The company whose name has become a verb for searching things on the Internet is known for their love of Easter Eggs.

 As evidenced by playfully trolling users with the definition of recursion or providing the answer to the ultimate question, Google likes to play around.
 It should come as no surprise to find out that Google actually has a number of games hidden within its products.
-Whether you are procrastinating at work or bored out of your mind in class, follow these instructions to access Google’s hidden games.
+Whether you are procrastinating at work or bored out of your mind in class, follow these instructions to access hidden Google games.

-1. T-Rex Run (Google Chrome Browser)
+2. T-Rex Run (Google Chrome Browser)

 To play, shut off your device’s Wi-Fi or fire up Chrome when you have no access to the Internet.
-When presented with the “Unable to connect to the Internet” screen (featuring the aforementioned T-Rex), hit the Space bar.
+When presented with the “Unable to connect to the Internet” screen (featuring the aforementioned T-Rex), hit the Space bar (or tap on your screen if you’re on a tablet or phone).
 Get ready because the deceptively-easy game is about to begin.
 Just keep hitting that space bar to jump.

-2. Zerg Rush (Google Search Engine)
+3. Zerg Rush (Google Search)

 Search “Zerg Rush” in Google and prepare yourself as Google Os swarm in from all corners of your screen.
 Eventually the Os will destroy the search results, but you can eliminate them by clicking on them with your mouse.
 How long can you last?

 Prepare to feel like Marty McFly and go back in time.
 The Google Doodle commemorating the 2013 Chinese New Year features a classic game from Nokia-era mobile phone dominance.
-That’s right; a version of Snake is playable within Google’s search engine.
+That’s right, a version of Snake is playable within Google’s search engine.
 To play, punch in “Google Snake Game,” and click on the top result.

 Honorable Mention: Six Degrees of Kevin Bacon

 In a 1994 interview with Premiere Magazine, actor Kevin Bacon made an offhand comment about how he had worked with everyone in Hollywood or someone who’s worked with them.
-This spiraled into a game based on the six degrees of separation.
+This spiraled into a game based on the six degrees of separation between him and other actors.
 This concept suggests that any two people on Earth are six, or fewer, links apart.
 In Six Degrees of Kevin Bacon, a player names any actor and attempts to connect him or her to Bacon in six or fewer people.
 Google technicians must have a lot of free time on their hands since they integrated the game into the Google search engine.
 Simply type in any actor’s name followed by “Bacon number” to see how far removed that actor is from Kevin Bacon.

 Bonus challenge: can you find an actor with a Bacon number of four or above?
 If so, post the actor’s name in the comments and revel in your mastery of Kevin Bacon-related movie trivia.